 for example, have class call

-that correct implementation, if each instance of class calls internetopen()
+that correct implementation, if each instance of class calls internetopen(), or otherwise obtains ownership of unique hinternet.

 however, aware such class needs implement rule of three. basically, if have provide destructor release resource, need provide copy-constructor , copy-assignment operator well.